emmajanedrews/base-template/_posts/2017-08-15-why-its-important-to-work-with-an-experienced-agent.md

 {% include pullquote.html %}

-New agents are great in that they’re enthusiastic and excited to jumpstart their careers, but should only be hired if they’re working with a team of professionals to back them up.
+New agents are great in that they’re enthusiastic and excited to jumpstart their careers, but they should only be hired if they’re working with a team of professionals to back them up.
 Stay tuned for an episode on new agents.

 If you have any additional questions about this topic or you’re looking to buy or sell a home, please give me a call.
 I would be happy to help you!